A person touching their window frames in order to check for a window leak.

 Common Reasons Your Room Might Be Cold

-A cozy living room with brick walls, and three large windows that bring light into the space.
+A cozy living room with brick walls, and three large windows that bring

 How to Test Ductwork or Blocked Vents